watson/cheatsheets/git.md

 git stash push -- <pathspec>…
 ```

-If the files are not tracked, add the first using `git add <pathspec>…`.
+If the files are not tracked, add them first using `git add <pathspec>…`.